enborra/turing-camera-rpi/README.md

-# TURING PEEK - camera capture service
+# TURING-CAMERA-RPI - camera capture service for the native Raspberry Pi camera